Cancel anytime

 History and Background

 Raytheon Technologies Corp was formed in 2020 through the merger of Raytheon Company and United Technologies Corporation.
-Raytheon Company was founded in 1922.
-UTC's history includes Pratt & Whitney (founded 1925) and Carrier (founded 1915).
-The merger created a diversified aerospace and defense conglomerate.
+Raytheon Company was founded in 1922, and United Technologies had roots in the late 19th century.
+The merger created a major player in aerospace and defense.

 Core Business Areas

-- Pratt & Whitney: Designs, manufactures, and services aircraft engines and auxiliary power units.
+- Pratt & Whitney: Designs, manufactures, and services aircraft engines and auxiliary power systems for commercial, military, and general aviation markets.

 - Raytheon Intelligence & Space: Develops advanced sensors, training, and cyber and software solutions for intelligence, defense, and civil government customers.

-- Raytheon Missiles & Defense: Designs, develops, and manufactures integrated air and missile defense systems, weapons, and advanced technology solutions for the U.S. and international customers.
+- Raytheon Missiles & Defense: Designs, develops, and manufactures integrated air and missile defense systems, weapons, and advanced technologies for the U.S. and international customers.

 Leadership and Structure